Dunn-Austen/byob_nba/README.md

 - Knex

 **Project Summary**
-- BYOB NBA was a solo student project completed within one work as an introduction to coding in the backend, specifically with regard to fetch request endpoints.
+- BYOB NBA was a solo student project completed within one week as an introduction to coding in the backend, specifically with regard to fetch request endpoints.
 NBA team data was downloaded from https://www.basketball-reference.com/ and reformatted into a pet-sized API with two tables (relational database).
 One table included information on all modern NBA teams, the other included information on all NBA champions.

 **TeamsData Sample**